rodrigolim/API_Noticias/README.md

-# apiNoticias
+# API Notícias
-Api para publicação de notícias
+API para publicação de notícias